 For generations of Seattle-area families, Labor Day Weekend has meant one thing – Bumbershoot.
 The huge arts and music festival has always had a remarkable lineup of rising new bands and big-name acts, as well as theater and film offerings, art exhibitions and food and crafts vendors.
 Together, these offerings have made Bumbershoot the summer festival to end other summer festivals (literally, as it is over Labor Day weekend).

 But recent financial challenges led to important changes in Bumbershoot, including an increase in ticket prices.
-This year's Bumbershoot still has a killer lineup (Billy Idol, Death Cab for Cutie, Macklemore and Ryan Lewis) and a special kid-focused minifestival in Youngershoot.
-It's even added a new food program called B-eats that features local chefs.
-But festival passes for a family of four with children 8 years or older cost a whopping $900 today.
+Bumbershoot still has a killer lineup and a special kid-focused minifestival in Youngershoot.
+But festival passes for a family of four with children 8 years or older cost a whopping $996 today.
 It’s just not an option for many of us.

 If you’re a longtime Bumberfan who has been priced out of the festival, don’t lose hope.
 There is still plenty to do during Labor Day weekend.
 Here are a few options particularly appealing to families.